Sign in

 Chairman and CEO James Quincey provided a breakdown of the region's strong performance.
 He noted that Europe saw positive volume growth from a resilient consumer, Africa grew volumes despite tough comparisons, and Eurasia also grew by emphasizing the local nature of the business.
 He summarized it as a good performance across all three components of the EMEA group.

-Peter Galbo's questions to PepsiCo Inc (PEP) leadership
+Peter Galbo's questions to CONAGRA BRANDS (CAG) leadership

 Answer

-EVP & CFO David Marberger detailed that the 4% inflation is primarily driven by double-digit inflation in animal proteins, along with costs in corrugated materials, labor, and warehousing.
-Regarding the dividend, Marberger reaffirmed Conagra's commitment, stating that the fiscal 2026 cash flow forecast supports all capital investments, a $700 million debt paydown, and the current dividend payout.
-He characterized the year as a transitory investment period.
+EVP & CFO David Marberger detailed the inflation drivers, highlighting double-digit inflation in animal proteins as the primary factor, along with rising costs in manufacturing labor and warehousing.
+Regarding the dividend, Marberger affirmed the company's commitment, stating that the fiscal 2026 cash flow forecast sufficiently covers increased capital expenditures, a planned $700 million debt reduction, and the current dividend.
+He characterized the year as a transitory investment period, expressing confidence in their cash management and future profit recovery.

-Peter Galbo's questions to Constellation Brands Inc (STZ) leadership
+Peter Galbo's questions to CONSTELLATION BRANDS (STZ) leadership

 Peter Galbo of Bank of America requested more detail on the drivers behind the favorable Q1 beer gross margin, specifically the contributions from operational improvements and peso hedging, and the outlook for these factors.